Diversity

 Who we've worked with

-As we work on issues of Diversity, Equity, and Inclusion in our unique bicultural environment and forge goals that suit our community, we also take advantage of the expertise of local, national, and international leaders in the field.
+As we work on issues of Diversity, Equity, Inclusion and Belonging in our unique bicultural environment and forge goals that suit our community, we also take advantage of the expertise of local, national, and international leaders in the field.
 These thought leaders and educational organizations include:

 © 2022 Lycée Français de New York.
 All Rights Reserved.